dozy-programmer/Amark18/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">Hi, I'm Amar 🐱‍💻

-I dabble in Android.
+I dabble mostly in Android.
 Some of the projects that I have worked on are summarized below.
 I have included detailed READMEs and demos for all my projects so check them out!

 ## Da Bell